History of Bill Gates in Timeline

 In March 2010, Bill Gates was the second wealthiest person after Carlos Slim.

-On December 9, 2010, Bill and Melinda Gates, along with Warren Buffett, formalized their commitment to philanthropy by signing the "Giving Pledge."
-This pledge represents their promise to donate at least half of their wealth to charitable causes over time.
+On December 9, 2010, Bill and Melinda Gates, along with Warren Buffett, signed the "Giving Pledge", committing to donate at least half of their wealth to charity over time.

-In 2011, Bill Gates stated that he would prioritize environmentally friendly and affordable energy over choosing the next 10 presidents, emphasizing the critical and interrelated nature of climate change and global access to energy.
+In 2011, Bill Gates expressed that he would prioritize ensuring environmentally friendly and affordable energy over choosing the next 10 presidents, highlighting the critical importance of energy solutions.

-In 2011, Bill Gates' relationship with Jeffrey Epstein started, just a few years after Epstein was convicted for procuring a child for prostitution.
-Gates said in 2011 about Epstein: 'His lifestyle is very different and kind of intriguing although it would not work for me'.
+In 2011, Bill Gates's relationship with financier Jeffrey Epstein started, just a few years after Epstein was convicted for procuring a child for prostitution.
+Gates said about Epstein: "His lifestyle is very different and kind of intriguing although it would not work for me".

 March 2013: Meeting with Nobel Committee Chair

-In March 2013, Jeffrey Epstein and Bill Gates met with Nobel Committee chair Thorbjørn Jagland to discuss the Nobel Prize at his residence in Strasbourg, France.
+In March 2013, Jeffrey Epstein and Bill Gates met with Nobel Committee chair Thorbjørn Jagland at his residence in Strasbourg, France, to discuss the Nobel Prize.

 October 2013: International Peace Institute Grant